mckennapsean/dissertation/notes/plan-of-work.md

 # List of Edits

-- add 2-3 paragraphs to the start of Ch 3 on the methodology for how the DAF was formulated

-- add 1-2 paragraphs in Ch 3 on the benefits of merging creative arts with engineering approaches, e.g. when talking about methods and/or timelines

 - clarify at the end of Ch 3 which aspects of the DAF are specific to visualization and how the DAF differs from previous models for visualization design (2-3 paragraphs)

 - rework parts of Ch 7 (reflections) to cut out some of the less relevant content and tie-in to the design activities a little more clearly